perlin-network/wavelet/site/docs/smart-contracts.md

 ❯ call [contract address] [amount of perls to send] [gas limit] [function name] [function payload]
 ```

-As an example, say that you created a smart contract which exposes a function called `transfer`.
+As an example, say that you created a smart contract which exposes a function called `register_member`.
 The function takes in a boolean, a 32-byte wallet address, and an unsigned 64-bit integer.

-We wish to invoke the `transfer` function with the following input parameter set:
+We wish to invoke the `register_member` function with the following input parameter set:

 ```shell
 (true, `17b9165d75334fafcd9b85163409deeb6bb7873218e6406677af2da1a73ee560`, 1000)